awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

 After you configure cross\-region snapshot copy, you might want to change the settings\.
 You can easily change the retention period by selecting a new number of days and saving the changes\.

 **Warning**
 You cannot modify the destination region after cross\-region snapshot copy is configured\.
 If you want to copy snapshots to a different region, you must first disable cross\-region snapshot copy, and then re\-enable it with a new destination region and retention period\.
-Because any copied automated snapshots are deleted after you disable cross\-region snapshot copy, you should determine if there are any that you want to keep and copy them to manual snapshots before disabling cross\-region snapshot copy\.
+Because any copied automated snapshots are deleted after you disable cross\-region snapshot copy, you should determine if there are any that you want to keep and copy them to manual snapshots before disabling cross\-region snapshot copy\.<a name="snapshot-crossregioncopy-modify-task"></a>

 **To modify the retention period for snapshots copied to a destination cluster**